5.5 Physical Therapy Assistant

 Karen Piette, MHS, CMA and Kristen Hosey

-The goal for Physical Therapy Assistants (PTAs) is to improve the quality of life for individuals and patients.
-This can include working with people of all ages in their recovery from devastating injuries, their management of chronic conditions like arthritis, helping people post-surgery or helping people to avoid surgery by creating healthy habits.
+The goal for physical therapy assistants (PTAs) is to improve the quality of life for individuals and patients.
+This includes working with people of all ages to help them recover from serious injuries and manage chronic conditions such as arthritis.
+They also assist in post-surgery rehabilitation and help people avoid surgery by promoting healthy habits.

-PTA’s are educated and licensed clinicians that provide care under the supervision of a graduate-prepared Physical Therapist (PT).
-The PTA’s job is to help the PT implement patient care, therefore, a team-based approach is vital.
-PTA’s may work in areas like collaborating with the PT to modify a patient’s care or assist the team of therapists in helping Implement interventions with the patient.
+PTAs are educated and licensed clinicians that provide care under the supervision of a graduate-prepared physical therapist (PT).
+The PTA’s job is to help the PT implement patient care, making a team-based approach vital.
+PTAs may collaborate with the PT to modify a patient’s care or assist other therapists in implementing interventions with the patient.

-PTA’s assist patients in regaining their range of motion following an injury, improve movement and quality of life and pain management.
-Neuromuscular rehabilitation following injury and stroke rehabilitation are commonplace in physical therapy offices.
+PTAs assist patients in regaining their range of motion following an injury, improving movement and quality of life, and managing pain.
+Neuromuscular rehabilitation following injury and stroke rehabilitation are common in physical therapy settings.

-PTA’s often utilize equipment such as resistance bands and exercise balls when working with patients.
-They may provide exercises to patients, use manual therapy and manipulation as well as hot, cold and electricity during a patient’s visit.
-PTA’s also educate patients on fitness and injury prevention as well.
-They may provide postural education and provide suggestions in order to improve a patients’ ergonomics.
+PTAs often utilize equipment such as resistance bands and exercise balls when working with patients.
+They may provide exercises, use manual therapy and manipulation, and apply hot, cold, or electricity during a patient’s visit.
+PTAs also educate patients on fitness and injury prevention, including postural education, and provide suggestions to improve a patient’s ergonomics.

 Employment Opportunities for Physical Therapist Assistants

-A PTA finds employment working under a PT in a hospital or in the community setting under a physical therapist, or group of physical therapy providers.
-According to the American Physical Therapy Association (APTA) approximately 72% of PTAs work in hospitals and private physical therapy practices, while others can work in school districts, rehabilitation units, skilled nursing facilities, and even home health.
+PTAs find employment working under the supervision of a PT in settings such as hospitals, private physical therapy practices, or within a group of physical therapy providers.
+According to the American Physical Therapy Association (APTA, 2024), approximately 72% of PTAs work in hospitals and private physical therapy practices, while others are employed in school districts, rehabilitation units, skilled nursing facilities, and home health.

-PTA’s can work in pediatric rehabilitation settings as well.
-Neuromuscular diseases that result in muscle weakness, nerve damage, seizures are often rehabilitated in physical therapy settings.
-Orthopedic issues that result before or after birth can be treated as well as bone, joint or muscular irregularities in children.
+PTAs can also work in pediatric rehabilitation settings.
+They assist in the rehabilitation of neuromuscular diseases that result in muscle weakness, nerve damage, and seizures.
+Orthopedic issues that arise before or after birth, as well as bone, joint, or muscular irregularities in children, can also be treated in these settings.

-This is an active job that often involves helping patients train muscles to improve, work on balance, or complete stretches and exercises that improve range of motion or mobility.
-To be a PTA you will need to have physical stamina to support patients as they work through exercises under the supervision of a PT.
-This could even include working in pools or bodies of water with patients as well.
+Being a PTA is an active job that often involves helping patients strengthen muscles, improve balance, and complete stretches and exercises to improve range of motion and mobility.
+To be a PTA, you will need physical stamina to support patients as they perform exercises under the supervision of a PT.
+This may even include working with patients in pools or other bodies of water.

 Physical Therapy Assistant Requirements and Qualifications

-Many PTA programs require prerequisite courses prior to entry.
-Prerequisite courses often include coursework in anatomy and physiology, English composition, and communications and math coursework.
-These programs also can be competitive, so an application to the program is likely.
+Many PTA programs require prerequisite courses prior to entry, such as anatomy and physiology, English composition, communication, and math.
+These programs can be competitive, and submitting an application is typically required.

-The PTA degree is an associate degree program and should take roughly 2 years to complete.
+The PTA degree is an associate degree program that usually takes about 2 years to complete.
 Coursework includes applied anatomy, ethics, kinesiology, pathophysiology.
-At the end of year 2, students attend a clinical affiliation internship [KP1] [KP2] at a physical therapy office or hospital.
-Attending a school that is accredited with the Commission on Accreditation in Physical Therapy Education (CAPTE) is required.
-Sometimes students will take online programs that are not accredited, then have difficulty finding employment options.
-Some community colleges have part-time PTA programs depending on the state.
-These programs may take longer to complete.
+At the end of the second year, students attend a clinical affiliation internship at a physical therapy office or hospital.
+Attending a school that is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) is required.
+Some students may choose to take online programs that are not accredited, but they may have difficulty finding employment.
+Some community colleges offer part-time PTA programs, which may take longer to complete.

 After completion of the associate degree, PTA candidates can sit for the licensure examination.
-The National Physical Therapy Examination (NPTE) offers a physical therapy assistant examination to become a licensed PTA.
-Following examination, PTA’s require continuing education and lifelong learning.
-Continuing education is expected to maintain state certifications.
+The National Physical Therapy Examination (NPTE) offers an exam for these candidates to become licensed PTAs.
+Following licensure, PTAs must continue their education and engage in lifelong learning to maintain state certifications.

 Attributions